yingw787/walmart_challenge_07_07_2017/README.md

 - All classes should implement an interface.
 - Use private variables when possible, and only expose with public methods, to avoid pollution.
+- Design classes for flexibility, and interfaces for strictness.

+- I considered having a barebones BasicSeat class, and having the BasicPerformanceVenue be a pair of stacks.
+That way, allocating a BasicSeat would be popping a BasicSeat off of an "available" stack of BasicSeats and pushing onto a stack of "held" or "reserved" BasicSeats.
+However, using a Stack would limit access to BasicSeats not recently pushed or popped, and access may be required for those BasicSeats.